SD170/amplify-marketplace/README.md

 [![Amplify](https://backendless.com/wp-content/uploads/2020/02/AWS-Amplify-Logo-Small.png)](https://aws.amazon.com/amplify/)

 ## Description
-User can showcase their product in our cloud platform, buying/selling/payments all are integral part of the product.
-They can setup their market, withing the market their would be products with a certain price tag.
-Register, login is done via Email(primary), phone-number and username.
+User can showcase their product in our cloud platform, buying/selling/payments are an integral part of the product.
+They can set up their market, within the market there would be products with a certain price tag.
+Register, login is done via Email(primary), phone number, and username.

 ## Tech